gvwilson/thirdbit/src/fiction/bear/index.md

-He counted twelve paces in his head once he was through the gate, just as Sergeant Gyalpa had suggested, then halted and raise his arm.
+He counted twelve paces in his head once he was through the gate, just as Sergeant Gyalpa had suggested, then halted and raised his arm.
 He definitely *didn't* whoosh with relief relief when Sergeant Gyalpa shouted, "Troop… halt!" behind him.
 Thirty boots hit the pavement with a synchronized thud.